2nd Qtr 2018 ; Dividend and Portfolio Update

 Top 4 holdings remain the same: Keppel Corp/ First Reit / SIN TEL / Comfort DelGro

 I have decided to increase my holding in Lippo Mall after the recent price dropped due to new tax issues and it has overtaken OCBC in the fifth position.
 Not many changes for the rest.

 I decided to divest 1 REIT and 2 Business Trust since last update and respective stock’s return as below :

 < Viva Ind Trust >

-In fact , Cambridge Ind Reit ( subsequently rename as ESR- REIT) is one of my early holding since 2008/09 after the GFC which gave me double digit yield at that time.
+In fact, Cambridge Ind Reit ( subsequently renamed as ESR- REIT) is one of my early holding since 2008/09 after the GFC which gave me double-digit yield at that time.

 < Cambridge Ind REIT / ESR-REIT>

 · I have bought into this counter at the quite high entry price, resulted in a loss of -$1240.36 before the dividend.

 · With dividend collected for almost 6 years, the XIRR was just around 4.6% which equivalent to long term bond and nothing to be proud of.